 Through our new Travel Confidence Grant Programme we will help them, and travel providers, to make an immediate impact for disabled people.

-Examples of grant funding from this programme could include (but are not limited to):
+Examples of grant funding from this programme have included:

 - Grants to improve awareness of responsibilities and influence policy and practice in the transport sector